 I wrote an article just like this about five years ago, at the height of my anti-airbrush parade.
-I paraded up and down these cyber alleyways loudly explaining why I just loathed this trendy makeup application, and let me tell you I had good reason!
+I stormed up and down these cyber alleyways loudly explaining why I just loathed this trendy makeup application, and let me tell you I had good reason!
 I had seen just so, so many terrible airbrush makeup applications, thing gone wrong, streaks and smears… I even had photographers who used our services because they hated having to retouch it.
-And then, on Feb 11th of this year, it was like the clouds parted and I finally GOT it.
+And then, in Feb 2011, it was like the clouds parted and I finally GOT it.
 This super-fantastic uber-artist came to town and offered a Airbrush HD class.
 The wealth of information I obtained was well worth the price of admission, and now I can gracefully end the parade knowing I’m savvier for it.

 **NOTE: Airbrush makeup is NOT to be confused with Airbrushing in Photoshop.
 It often is.

 Now I tote my compressor and equipment with me wherever I go, but I don’t use it on everyone.
 Let’s start by going over the myths: